dathan/go-grpc-video-call-manager/README.md

 * build a sqllite storage service that stores state
 * build an event source system to detect the change and send a grpc message to the correct server? -- overkill but fun
+* experiment with running services in different locations.
+Containers locally and Containers remotely or in Lambda things because why not, interesting to learn.
+*

 ## Installing via brew